 If the cause of the power outage isn’t readily apparent, you can call your energy utility to report a power outage.
 If you’ve signed up for text alerts, your utility is also likely to reach out to you.
 Use your radio and web-connected smartphone, if you have one, to check for updates if you believe the outage is the result of severe weather.

 A lengthy power outage can cause your frozen and refrigerated food to spoil.
 To help avoid this, keep the fridge and freezer closed until you know spoilage is imminent.
 Refrigerated foods should be considered unsafe after four hours with no cooling, so if you’re approaching the four-hour mark, it’s time to open the fridge and either consume or throw away your perishables.
 A full freezer will keep food safe for up to 48 hours, and a half-full freezer for 24 hours.
-But if you open your fridge or freezer prematurely and let warm air inside, these estimates no longer apply
+But if you open your fridge or freezer prematurely and let warm air inside, these estimates no longer apply.

 If you can see downed power lines, do not approach them.
 You should always assume that downed power lines are active and that the surrounding area is electrified, especially if it’s wet.
 Call 911 or your electrical utility to report the problem.